devnull-tools/soda/README.md

 SODA supports bash completion by importing all namespaces and searching for defined parameters and tasks.
-To enable bash completion, use the file **soda-bash-completion** (you can source it, copy to */etc/bash_completion.d/*, ...).
+To enable bash completion, use the file **soda-bash-completion** (you can source it, copy to */etc/bash_completion.d/* or using your preferred way).
 The default bash completion proposes tasks and parameters.

     $ soda he[TAB]
     $ soda help